Animal Phenotyping Herz

 Animal Experiment License application

-Animal experiments on vertebrates and cephalopods are required to be approved by the authorities.
-Therefore the consideration of animal welfare and the 3R principle (Replacement, Reduction, Refinement) is an important point in our work.
+The authorities must approve animal experiments on vertebrates and cephalopods.
+Therefore, considering animal welfare and the 3R principle (Replacement, Reduction, Refinement) is an essential point in our work.

 • Writing animal experiment license applications according to the legal requirements